Grenada Charter Yachts

 1. SCUBA diving off Young Island and finding old bottles from the 1700s.

-2. Climbing to the top of Young Island for the beautiful view, that I could not climb them today.
+2. I climbed to the top of Young Island for the beautiful view, but I could not climb it today.

 3. Tobago Cays.
 Before there was anchoring or SCUBA restrictions, it was just about the most beautiful place I had seen in the world.

-5. Finding Erikas Yacht Services in Union Island and being able to get the INTERNET!
+5. Finding Erikas Yacht Services in Union Island and getting INTERNET!
 You should see how they have grown today!!! (!)

 6. Buying a piece of Scrimshaw on Bequia for my husband

-7. The Many Dolphins that played in your wake in between St Vincent and Bequia.
+7. The Many Dolphins played between St Vincent and Bequia in your wake.
 I had never seen so many at one time.

-9. I Love that it IS the Caribbean was 25 years ago.
+9. I Love that it is the Caribbean 25 years ago.

 10. Love the friendly, warm people.